SeanTFarr/Election_Analyisis/README.md

  ### County Results:
- The county results were determined by utilizing a For Loop to run through the elections_results.csv file, pulling the county information, calculating the number of votes per county, and calculation the percentage of the votes for each county.
+ The county results were determined by utilizing this section of code to run through the elections_results.csv file, pulling the county information, calculating the number of votes per county, and calculation the percentage of the votes for each county.
 <img width="470" alt="County For Loop" src="https://user-images.githubusercontent.com/88861780/132977294-356cbeae-d35b-4ffe-8f3d-a0163c0749e6.png">

 - The county by county breakdown:
   - Jefferson County had 38,855 votes or 10.5% of the precinct.
   - Denver had 306,055 votes or 82.8% of the precinct.
-  - Arapahoe:  (24,801 or 6.7% of the precinct.
+  - Arapahoe had 24,801 votes or 6.7% of the precinct.
 - The largest turnout:
   -  Denver County had the largest voter turnout at almost 83% of the precinct.

 ### Candidate Results:
-Likewaise, for the candidate results, we used a For Loop to extract the candidate names, the total votes each one recieved, and calculating the percentage of the total votes cast that each candidate received.
+Similar to the county results, for the candidate results we used this section of code to extract the candidate names, the total votes each one recieved, and calculating the percentage of the total votes cast that each candidate received.
 <img width="410" alt="Candidate For Loop" src="https://user-images.githubusercontent.com/88861780/132977295-d92f7a08-e546-48cd-b751-de470dd5d746.png">

 - The candidates were: